cciangelisa/cci-sandbox-angcci-org/README.md

 contextName: "TEST1"
 ownerType: "ORGANIZATION"
 ```
-4. visiting (https://circleci.com/gh/angcci/cci-sandbox-angcci-org/edit#env-vars) as angelisamaria to add env. var to a specific project, click `Add Variable` and creating `TEST` works.
+4. visiting (https://circleci.com/gh/ORGNAME/REPONAME/edit#env-vars) as angelisamaria to add env. var to a specific project, click `Add Variable` and creating `TEST` works.
 Need to determine if the env var can be read when using in a config.

 5. Downloading firefox and attemping to create a context that way annnndddd it worked..

 # Permissions
 Invited angelisamaria (non-admin) to the team and this was reflected in CircleCI
-angelisamaria can see other team members (https://circleci.com/team/gh/angcci) and the # projects followed
+angelisamaria can see other team members (https://circleci.com/team/gh/ORGNAME) and the # projects followed
-While logged in as angelisamaria, plan usage (https://circleci.com/gh/organizations/angcci/settings#usage) can be viewed
+While logged in as angelisamaria, plan usage (https://circleci.com/gh/organizations/ORGNAME/settings#usage) can be viewed

-https://github.com/orgs/angcci/people/angelisamaria/repositories/angcci/cci-sandbox-angcci-org views user permissions for a specific repo within the org
+https://github.com/orgs/ORGNAME/people/USERNAME/repositories/ORGNAME/REPONAME views user permissions for a specific repo within the org

 https://circleci.com/account/plans
 Tells me the "orgs" I have permissions to, even though only one is an actual GitHub org and the other is just a user account

+Things to test & evaluate:
+- Using PRs
+- GH Statuses
+- CircleCI Checks
+- Admin/non-admin permissions
+- Context groups
+(perhaps having the table of contents reflect various branches)